d4m4s74/Cube-Solver/readme.md

 Finally loads the javascript because it's nothing without the dom.
 Not that pretty, but very functional.
 ### static
 Except for src contains the most actual code.
 Some CSS to make everything look usable, and javascript to make it actually be usable.
 And some images to click on.
+#### cube.css
+Changes the link of random divs to something you can see.
+Uses CSS grids in the default, and less default ways.
+I use an outer container to place the controls on the left, the solver animation top right, and solution bottom right.
+Using absolute positioning I put the playback controls and current alg over the animation.
+Everything else is quite default except for the colorpicker.
+If you look at the html code you just see a div containing 6 divs, each containing 9 divs.
+Using grids I shape the 6 "face" divs to look like an unfolded cube, each face contains a grid of 9 squares.
+This allows me to make the size variable while the shape stays the same, without needing to use images.
+I also spent a week or 2 making a mobile view, because the text seemed to be a variable size.
+I contacted the discord, facebook, and even stackoverflow.
+Finally I found a html line on stackoverflow: `<meta name="viewport" content="width=device-width, initial-scale=1.0">` which solved everything in one line.
 #### cube.js
 Brings my algorithm to the user.
 Based on three.js
 This is my first time actually writing javascript.
 It doesn't look pretty, probably breaks all the rules, but it works.